muhammedshihab1001/wind-ci-cd/README.md

 - Comparing new accuracy with previous version
 - Deploying the model if performance improves
 - Serving predictions via REST API
-- Basic monitoring with Prometheus & Grafana (optional)
+- Basic monitoring with Prometheus & Grafana

-No MLflow is used.